CharacteristicMappingMethod/cmm-turbulence/README.md

 # Literature references and Research project

-The code is used and developed in regard to the ongoing ANR project "CM2E" (http://lmfa.ec-lyon.fr/spip.php?article1807).
+The open access code has been developed in the context of the ongoing ANR project "CM2E" (http://lmfa.ec-lyon.fr/spip.php?article1807) and is used in this framework.
+It is based on the origianl version of the cuda code, developed by Badal Yadav at McGill.
 Further literature describing the method and features:

 Badal Yadav.
 Characteristic mapping method for incompressible Euler equations.
-Master’s thesis, McGill University, Canada, 2015.
+Master thesis, McGill University, Canada, 2015.

 X.Y.
 Yin, O. Mercier, B. Yadav, K. Schneider and J.-C. Nave.
 A Characteristic Mapping Method for the two-dimensional incompressible Euler equations.
 J. Comput.
 Phys., 424, 109781, 2021.

 X.Y.
 Yin, K. Schneider, and J.-C. Nave.
 A characteristic mapping method for the three-dimensional incompressible Euler equations. arxiv.org/abs/2107.03504, 2021b.

 Nicolas Saber.
 Two-dimensional Characteristic Mapping Method with inertial particles on GPU using CUDA.
-Master’s thesis, Aix-Marseille University, France, 2021.
+Master thesis, Aix-Marseille University, France, 2021.